superRaytin/paginationjs/docs/en.md

 ## Utilities

 ### formatResult <em>function(data)</em>
-Used to process result data before `callback` invoked.
+Formats the data items of current page before `callback` invoked.

-You should return an array processed by this function, you can also process `data` directly.
+In this function, you should return a result array, alse you can process the original `data` directly.

 See [demo](/index.html#formatResult)

 ### formatAjaxError <em>function(jqXHR, textStatus, errorThrown)</em>

-A function for rendering the error message.
+A function to be called if the dataSource is a URL and request fails.

 ```
 formatAjaxError: function(jqXHR, textStatus, errorThrown){ ... }
 ```

+For more info on the parameters, refer to the [JQuery API Documentation](https://api.jquery.com/jquery.ajax/).

 ### ajax <em>object | function</em>
 Used to customize configuration for the built-in Ajax function. it must be parameter-compatible with `$.ajax`.
-Usuful for the asynchronous pagination.
+Useful when you want to fetch data items from a remote server.

 Parameter | Type | Description
 ------------ | ------------- | ------------